 The short answer is it’s a two-week, 1,000-kilometre bike ride for a team of police officers who raise money to fight childhood cancer.
 But it’s so much more than that.
-It’s the biggest community event on Vancouver Island — unifying every community from Victoria to Port Alice as we rally together to support child who are battling cancer.
+It’s the biggest community event on Vancouver Island — unifying every community from Victoria to Port Alice as we rally together to support children who are battling cancer.

 It’s almost impossible to articulate the way in which Vancouver Island residents have made the Tour de Rock one of the most successful and longest-running fundraisers in the province.
 It’s Vancouver Islanders — from schoolchildren and their parents to volunteers and the generous business community — who are really the backbone of the Tour de Rock.
 Without you, we would just be a group of people riding bikes

 So where did the idea of a bike ride down Vancouver Island come from?
 The story goes back to 1994 and to Alberta.
 It was there that an Edmonton police officer named Gary Goulet befriended a young boy with cancer.
-Chemotherapy had robber the boy of his hair and he was being ridiculed by other kids for it.
+Chemotherapy had robbed the boy of his hair and he was being ridiculed by other kids for it.

 Goulet, who already had a shaved head, wanted to show the boy that it was OK to be bald, and offered to pose for a photo with him in front of a police cruiser.
 Other cops joined in.
 In fact, seven shaved their heads for the occasion.
 That was the start of Cops for Cancer.

 By 1997, the Cops for Cancer head shaves had reached Vancouver Island.
 In Greater Victoria, the local police weren’t satisfied with breaking out the razors, though; they wanted to try something bigger.
 A brainstorming session between the cops and the Canadian Cancer Society resulted in the suggestion of a bike ride the length of the Island.